 A measure is a calculation that is derived by applying business rules to your source data.
 Each measure, which can span multiple data sets, applies one or more rules.
 Typically the result is a number in the form of a ratio or percentage.
-The result might also be a date, Boolean, or string.
+The result might also be a date, Boolean expression, or string.
 A measure's definition includes written information that provides context about what the measure represents and the logic used to generate it.
 Measures are associated with a time period so that you can compare changes over time.

 Understanding Rules and Measures